pharriso/rocketchat/README.md

 Running the playbook
 ------------

 Run the playbook as follows.
-You might need additional flags to specify ssh user etc
+You might need additional parameters to specify ssh user etc

 example for a workshop server ...